 Then we discovered a church we really connected with while visiting our kids in Utah.
 I wish I could go there weekly, and we discovered that we can — by attending online.
 They offer several services, and one is on Sunday evenings throughout the winter.
 It’s become a treat for me since Lauren often sings during the service, and CJ works the technology.
 I tend to watch it from Facebook.

 There is a messaging option so we can greet each other and make comments during the service.

 It’s okay if we miss a service.
 I can always go to Facebook and catch one from a time in the past.
 The one I just took a screenshot of was two weeks ago.
 You don’t even need a Facebook account.
 The archives can be accessed on the church’s website at:

 This is not the only church with these offerings.
 When I first moved from western to northern NY, I stayed in touch with my former church for quite a while, and I enjoyed seeing my friends in the congregation (communion Sundays were a treat since everyone walks up to the altar so I could even see my friends who we used to sit with in the balcony).
 I see I wrote about being thankful for that a couple of years ago.

 One of my favorite friends from my former town also joins, so we cross the miles between MA, NY and Utah as we worship together — friends and family.
 Shared times of worship are definitely something to be thankful for.

 **For the month of November each year, I try to focus on something I’m thankful for each day.
 It is the month that holds Thanksgiving where I live, after all.
 Focusing on the positive and remembering the little things that make life great are things I should do more often.
-Last year I found that writing every day during the holiday time got a bit stressful.
-So this year I’m writing throughout the year and scheduling the posts to go out in November.
+This year I’m trying to write three posts of things I’m thankful for from each month and am scheduling the posts to go out in November.